Group Email Policy

 - Suitable technical means, such as the use of group aliases, must be used to prevent disclosure of recipients' e-mail addresses, to help prevent their future use in unwanted large-scale mailings.

 - Messages should be sent in plain text only.
-Attachments, HTML, Rich Text Format are not supported due to the differing capabilities of e-mail clients.
+Attachments, HTML, and Rich Text Format are not supported due to the differing capabilities of e-mail clients.
 If there is a need for a more graphical display of information or information sent in attachments, people are encouraged to set up a website and include the URL of the website in the email.

 - Approval may be sought for individual e-mailings or for groups of related e-mailings for periods of up to one year.
 Requests will be acted upon within one week whenever possible.

 - Proposed large-scale e-mailings in conflict with University regulations or applicable laws (chain letters, etc.) are not permitted.

 - Violations of this policy will be referred to the appropriate offices for enforcement under existing University procedures.